antiphase/nftables-geoblock/README.md

 3. Put geoblock.conf.tt and bin/ in /var/lib/maxmind and fix perms

+4. apt install nftables libnet-netmask-perl libtemplate-perl

-4. Add cron job to run wrapper script each Wednesday as the maxmind user
+5. Add cron job to run wrapper script each Wednesday as the maxmind user